Skip to Main Content

 Evaluating Websites

-To help determine of you are looking at a credible website use this checklist to ask questions about the website.
-If you can't find the answers to most of these questions, then it may be best to look for another website.
+Use lateral reading to go outside of the website or post you are looking at.
+If you can't find the answers to most of these questions, then it may be best to look for something else.

 Who: The source of the information